Recent Blog Articles

 Ask the doctor: Is high blood pressure in the morning a problem?

-Q. My blood pressure is high when I first get up in the morning, generally around 150/80, but always drops back to normal (around 120/60) by 9 a.m. and stays that way throughout the day.
-I take 150 milligrams of Avapro in the morning and again in the evening, along with a diuretic in the morning.
-I check my blood pressure at home using a meter that was verified in my cardiologist's office.
-My doctor says I shouldn't worry about the temporary high morning blood pressure.
-What do you think?
+Q. My blood pressure is high when I first get up in the morning, generally around 160/80, but always drops back to normal (around 120/75) by 11 a.m. and stays that way throughout the day.
+I take two different blood pressure pills in the morning.
+What might cause this?
+Should I make any changes?